 Hummingbird Sage

-Named for the tiny birds they draw, the pitcher-shaped flowers of this fragrant shrub appear year-round on tall stalks.
-Plant them in a mix of native shrubs and flowers for a coastal garden look or let them spread out to a dense mat of greenery punctuated with pinks, corals and whites.
+Named for the tiny birds they attract, these pitcher-shaped flowers appear year-round.
+Mix them in with native shrubs and flowers for a coastal garden look or let them spread fragrant pinks, corals and whites.

 Shrubs